kadurumahendra/kadurumahendra/README.md

 ## 👋 About Me:
 Hi there!
-I'm **KADURU MAHENDRA**,  a final-year Computer Science and Engineering student at Saveetha School of Engineering, Chennai.
+I'm **KADURU MAHENDRA**,  a graduataed student Computer Science and Engineering student at Saveetha School of Engineering, Chennai.
 I enjoy crafting clean, efficient, and user-friendly digital experiences — from mobile apps to full-stack web platforms.

 🚀 I'm passionate about: